EpicHigh/elixir-exercise/README.md

 # Elixir Exercises

-A repo that compiles the exercise of the Elixir.
+A repo that compiles my exercise of the Elixir.

 ## Useful commands